Inhaca Island, Moçambique - Things to Do in Inhaca Island

 Inhaca Island, Moçambique - Complete Travel Guide

-Inhaca Island is a pristine tropical paradise located in Maputo Bay, just 32 kilometers east of Mozambique's capital city.
+Inhaca Island is a pristine tropical paradise located just 32 kilometers east of Maputo, Mozambique's capital city.
 This small coral island, measuring only 12 kilometers long and 7 kilometers wide, is renowned for its crystal-clear turquoise waters, pristine white sand beaches, and vibrant marine life.
-The island forms part of the Inhaca Island Marine Reserve, making it one of southern Africa's most important marine research stations and a haven for snorkeling and diving enthusiasts.
-Despite its proximity to Maputo, Inhaca Island feels worlds away from urban life, offering visitors an authentic island experience with traditional fishing villages, swaying coconut palms, and some of the most spectacular coral reefs in the Indian Ocean.
-The island's Portuguese colonial history is still evident in its architecture and culture, while the local Ronga people maintain their traditional way of life through fishing and small-scale tourism.
-With no cars on the island and a laid-back atmosphere that encourages slow travel, Inhaca Island provides the perfect escape for those seeking pristine beaches, excellent diving, and a glimpse into authentic Mozambican island culture.
+The island forms part of the Inhaca Island Marine Reserve and is home to the Eduardo Mondlane University Marine Biology Research Station, making it a significant center for marine research and conservation in the Indian Ocean.
+Despite its proximity to Maputo, Inhaca Island feels like a world away from urban life, offering visitors an authentic slice of Mozambican island culture.
+The local communities still maintain traditional fishing practices, and the island's economy revolves around sustainable fishing, tourism, and marine research.
+With its stunning coral reefs, diverse bird life, mangrove forests, and laid-back atmosphere, Inhaca Island provides the perfect escape for those seeking unspoiled natural beauty, excellent snorkeling and diving opportunities, and a glimpse into traditional Mozambican coastal life.

 Top Things to Do in Inhaca Island

-Explore the vibrant coral reefs surrounding Inhaca Island, home to over 300 species of fish, sea turtles, rays, and dolphins.
-The island's protected marine environment offers some of the best underwater visibility in Mozambique, with coral gardens, dramatic drop-offs, and diverse marine ecosystems perfect for both beginners and experienced divers.
+Explore the spectacular coral reefs surrounding Inhaca Island, home to over 300 fish species, sea turtles, dolphins, and vibrant coral formations.
+The island's protected marine environment offers some of the best underwater visibility in Mozambique, with dive sites suitable for both beginners and experienced divers.

-Booking Tip: Book through certified dive operators in Maputo or at island lodges for $40-60 per dive.
-Best visibility is during dry season (May-October).
-Look for operators with PADI certification and good safety records.
+Booking Tip: Book diving excursions through local dive operators on the island for $30-50 per dive, including equipment.
+Best visibility is during dry season (April-September).
+Look for operators certified by PADI or SSI with good safety records.

 Getting There